REGION: Northern Chile

 In the afternoon, our archaeological tour takes us to the Pukara de Quitor to learn about the origin of the Atacama or Lican Antay culture.
 This Pukara (fortress) is not only important for the local history, but also for the history of Chile in the battle of Quitor (1540), one of the first conflicts between Spaniards and the indigenous Indians.

 At an Atacama farm we see how a family combines the ancestral traditions of agriculture and livestock with tourism; we taste some local products; and then visit the 2,000 year old village of Tulor, the oldest settlement in the basin of the Atacama Salt Flat and one of the first tests of non nomadic lifestyles in the region.
 Finally, we move to the center of San Pedro de Atacama to travel back to the time of the colony.
 One of the most symbolic structures of this era is the Church of San Pedro, built from adobe, cactus wood, and wood from Chañar and Algarrobo trees.
 It has been preserved until today and has been a National Monument since 1951.
+Restrictions to Geyser tour only: Not allowed for pregnant women, not allowed for people over the age of 75.
+Over that age, must present a medical certificate.
+Children: Minimum age required of 8 years old.

 * MASL: Meters Above Sea Level